-Sermon for the Fourth Sunday after the Epiphany January 29, 2017 Mass by The Reverend Peter R. Powell
+The Fourth Sunday after the Epiphany, Solemn Mass, by the Reverend Dr. Peter R. Powell

 When Jesus saw the crowds, he went up the mountain; and after he sat down, his disciples came to him.
 Then he began to speak, and taught them, saying: